 - Like other generators, the physical structure of this generator is the same it also consists of the rotor which also comprises of the permanent magnet with the shaft connected with it.

-- Like the stator of other generators, this generator also has a stator that provides protection to the internal structure from the exterior environment.
+- Like the stator of other generators, this generator also has a stator that protects the internal structure from the exterior environment.

 - In a permanent synchronous generator, there is no need of slip rings and carbon brushes, which makes the machine less expensive, and lightweight, and maintenance of the generator also decreases.